Method Comparison at a Glance

 The fix: find the spot where the grain changes direction (roughly the middle of the roast) and cut the tri tip in half there.
 Then slice each half separately, cutting perpendicular to the grain of that half.
 Aim for ¼-inch thick slices.
 Thinner slices are more tender and let the seasoning ratio per bite stay balanced.

-Use a sharp carving knife or slicing knife — not a serrated bread knife.
+Use a sharp carving knife or slicing knife - not a serrated bread knife.
 A dull blade tears the fibers instead of cutting through them cleanly.
+For a full walkthrough of the two-grain technique with knife recommendations, see our complete guide to slicing tri tip.

 Troubleshooting